 Make-Ahead Tip: Cool the cakes and layer in freezer container between sheets of plastic wrap.
 Label; freeze up to 3 months.
 When ready to use, wrap frozen cakes, 10 at a time, between paper towels.
 Microwave on high (100% power) for 30 seconds to heat through.

-Phillip Tessier is an award-winning chef, author, coach, culinary partner and innovator.
+Philip Tessier is an award-winning chef, author, coach, culinary partner and innovator.
 He was the first American chef to ever place on the podium at the biennial Bocuse D’Or competition in Lyon, France, and most recently coached the 2017 U.S. Team to victory.
-He recounts this journey in his book, Chasing Bocuse, which launches October 2017.
+He recounts this journey in his book, Chasing Bocuse, which launched in October 2017.
 Learn more.